TylerDVogt/pokemon-gen3-checksum/README.md

 This program is the first step to save file editing and can be used to create larger programs.

-Run "make" to build the program.
+Run "make" to build the program with gcc.

 The program takes two arguments: The .sav file path and the section being calculated respectively.